-Please call our dedicated Federal Member Services Department at 1-877-KP4-FEDS (1-877-574-3337) (TTY: 711) to receive more information about visiting member care, including facility locations in other service areas.
-Service areas and facilities where you may obtain visiting member care may change at any time.
-Travel benefit Kaiser Permanente's travel benefits for Federal employees provides you with outpatient follow-up and/or continuing medical and mental health and substance abuse care when you are temporarily (for example, on a temporary work assignment or attending school) outside your home service area by more than 100 miles and outside of any other Kaiser Permanente service area.
+Feature Description Services for the deaf, hard of hearing or speech impaired We provide TTY/text telephone number TTY: 711.
+Sign language services are also available.
+Services from other Kaiser Permanente regions When you visit a different Kaiser Foundation Health Plan service area, you can receive visiting member services from designated providers in that area.
+Visiting member services are subject to the terms, conditions and cost-sharing described in this FEHB brochure.
+Certain services are not covered as a visiting member.
+For more information about receiving visiting member services, including provider and facility locations in other Kaiser Permanente service areas please call our Away from Home Travel Line at 951-268-3900 or visit kp.org/travel.
+Travel benefit Kaiser Permanente's travel benefits for Federal employees provides you with outpatient follow-up and/or continuing medical and mental health and substance misuse care when you are temporarily (for example, on a temporary work assignment or attending school) outside your home service area by more than 100 miles and outside of any other Kaiser Permanente service area.
 These benefits are in addition to your emergency services/accident benefit and include: Outpatient follow-up care necessary to complete a course of treatment after a covered emergency.
 Services include removal of stitches, a catheter, or a cast.
 Outpatient continuing care for covered services for conditions diagnosed and treated within the previous 12 months by a Kaiser Permanente health care provider or affiliated Plan provider.
 Services include dialysis and prescription drug monitoring.
 You pay \$25 for each follow-up or continuing care office visit.
 This amount will be deducted from the reimbursement we make to you or to the provider.
 We limit our payment for this travel benefit to no more than \$1,200 each calendar year.
-For more information about this benefit you should contact the Plan's dedicated Federal Member Services Department at 1-877-KP4-FEDS (1-877-574-3337) (TTY: 711).
+For more information about this benefit you should contact the Plan's dedicated Federal Member Services Department at 877-KP4-FEDS (877-574-3337) (TTY: 711).
 File claims as shown in Section 7.
-The following are a few examples of services not included in your travel benefits coverage: Non-emergency hospitalization Infertility treatments Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Transplants Durable medical equipment (DME) Prescription drugs Home health services Rewards Take steps to improve your well-being by completing the Kaiser Permanente Total Health Assessment and a healthy lifestyle program.
-FEHB subscribers and their enrolled spouses (age 18 and over) are eligible for the following cash gift card rewards: • \$50 for completing a confidential, online, Total Health Assessment (available in English or Spanish).
+The following are a few examples of services not included in your travel benefits coverage: Non-emergency hospitalization Infertility treatments Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Transplants Durable medical equipment (DME) Prescription drugs Home health services Rewards Take steps to improve your well-being.
+FEHB subscribers and their enrolled spouses (age 18 and over) are eligible for the following rewards: High and Standard Options • \$50 for completing a confidential, online, Total Health Assessment (available in English or Spanish).
 You'll get a picture of your overall health and a customized action plan with tips and resources to improve your well-being.

-You will also have the option to save a summary of your results to your electronic health record so that you can discuss next steps with your personal physician. \$25 for completing an online healthy lifestyle program of your choice.
+\$25 for completing an online healthy lifestyle program of your choice.
 Personalized and self-paced, they can help you reduce stress, quit smoking, lose weight and more.
 You can complete as many of these online programs as you would like, but you will only earn a reward for one program completion.
-You must complete the Total Health Assessment and/or a healthy lifestyle program during the calendar year.
-Rewards will be issued 4-6 weeks after you complete either activity.